 Like every other social networking account, Pinterest is also a two-way channel.
 If you wish to view some great collections on Pinterest, then it is best to check your account once or twice a day.
 Logging in too many times will result in showing the same clips that were posted 2-3 hours ago.
 As for posting some interesting pins on your account, they should be scheduled in advance for a calculated random presentation.
 Browse through your collection of images and get them sorted as per their themes.
 Pinterest also facilitates you to queue your collection and have them posted at regular intervals, to keep the message of each image very composed.

 Get Rich Pin

 At times when every ‘like’ count and people are adding ‘pay per click’ schemes to their pages, ‘Rich Pin’ is like the AdSense on Pinterest.
-Validate one of your correctly marked up URL in your account and click ‘apply’.
+Validate one of your correctly marked-up URLs in your account and click ‘apply’.
 A corresponding mail will be sent to acknowledge your request with the status of the approval of Rich Pins.
-Depending on the nature of your posts, you can apply from among five types of Rich Pins, which include the article, product, recipe, movie and place pins.
+Depending on the nature of your posts, you can apply from among five types of Rich Pins, which include the article, product, recipe, movie, and place pins.